JJWatMyself/cabletools/README.md

 This is a perl script that detects a dropped internet connection before the cable modem can notice something's fucky (if it ever does).
 It was created in a fit of incoherent rage and may be contain more bugs than lines of working code.

-It requires a Motorola cable modem, or something else that will restart when anyone or anything behind the modem sends an HTTP GET to http://192.168.100.1/reset.htm, Net::Ping, LWP::Simple, Time::HiRes, and Sys::Syslog.
+It requires a Motorola cable modem, or something else that will restart when anyone or anything behind the modem sends an HTTP GET to http://192.168.100.1/reset.htm, Net::Ping, LWP::Simple, Time::HiRes, Sys::Syslog, Win32::Console::ANSI, and Term::ANSIScreen.
+It must be run with administrative permissions to use ICMP.

 It's a simple script that sends an ICMP ping every 3 seconds and counts the number of failures.
 After 5 consecutive failures, it sends a HTTP GET to the cable modem's reset page.
 It's intended to be run and left running.